Robert Sugden: 2014–2019

 The following day, Liv comes home and wonders why Robert is in the house leaving Robert no choice but to inform her of his and Aaron's reconciliation.
 He has a heart to heart with Liv admitting he never stopped caring about her.
 He tells her he loves her and she is his sister.
 The pair prank Aaron pretending that Liv isn't happy he's back.
 They inform Aaron that they have talked and Liv tells Aaron she is happy to have him back.

 Robert tells Rebecca he is moving back home with Aaron.
 He informs her he will still help her, but he loves Aaron and wants to make a life with him.
 Robert moves back into The Mill with Aaron and Victoria's help.
 Aaron suggests they take Seb to give Rebecca a break.

 Robert argues with Joe Tate after he keeps getting Jimmy to do work for him.
 He then has another row with him after he insults the Dingles, which pushes Robert to lose him a client by revealing the truth about Wishing Well.
 Robert accepts Joe's offer of making amends unaware of his true motive.

 Victoria informs Robert and Aaron about Rebecca's strange behavior.
 Robert suggests they take Seb to Eliza's birthday party.
 After attending the party, Robert informs Victoria she was perfectly fine.
 Robert goes to see Rebecca who asks if she can join him and Aaron on a date.
 Despite feeling awkward he agrees.
 Later, Victoria informs Aaron and Robert that Rebecca has vanished.
 They arrive back at Victoria's and Robert is unhappy he and Aaron couldn't go out on a date because it seems Rebecca wasn't missing after all and had only wanted to sleep.
 She tells them to keep Seb for the night as they are taking him to the zoo the next day.
 Later, Robert discovers that Joe had Rebecca arrested and confronts him.
 Arriving back at Keepers Cottage Robert discovers smoke and is told by Aaron he had to break in to get Seb as he'd been left unattended with the cooker was on.
 Rebecca is shocked to discover it was her fault, so Aaron, Robert and Victoria encourage her to go the hospital where she's told she's suffering with Executive Dysfunction.

 Robert and Aaron worry about Seb's safety, whilst Robert praises Aaron for saving Seb, Aaron suggests Seb comes to live with them, but Robert is unsure about taking him from Rebecca after everything she's been through.
-However, Rebecca calls Aaron and Robert round to Keepers Cottage and informs them she no longer trusts herself and tells them to take Seb.
+Rebecca calls Aaron and Robert round to Keepers Cottage and informs them she no longer trusts herself and tells them to take Seb.
 As they pack up his belongings, Rebecca says a tearful goodbye promising Seb she still loves him before handing him over to Robert.